-For the last day in the Cotswolds, head south to Cirencester and Castle Combe.
+For the last day of three days in the Cotswolds, head south to Cirencester and Castle Combe.
 Cirencester is called the capital of the Cotswolds due to its central location in the region.
-It’s not a hugely popular tourist destination, but has plenty of pretty buildings and history to keep you interested.
-Cirencester’s deep history dates back to Roman times, including remains of a Roman amphitheatre.
+It’s not a hugely popular tourist destination but has plenty of pretty buildings and history to keep you interested.
+Cirencester’s deep history dates back to Roman times, including remains of a Roman amphitheater.
 Like many of the towns, Cirencester used wool money to build the parish church, and it’s one of the finest in the area.
 Black Jack Street is worth a visit to browse the unique independent shops that line the lane.

 Other activities and attractions

-There’s only so much you can pack into three days, so we included a few things we wish we would’ve had time for on our Google Map above.
+There’s only so much you can pack into three days in the Cotswolds, so we included a few things we wish we would’ve had time for on our Google Map above.
 I’m most looking forward to a stop at Sezincote House, which looks like it belongs in India rather than rural England.

 During the summer months, the Cotswold Lavender Farm near Broadway is open to the public, where you can walk through gorgeous fields of purple lavender.